Developing An Alcohol Use Disorder

-According to a recent study by the Substance Abuse and Mental Health Services Administration (SAMHSA), an annual average of 8.7 percent of full-time workers aged 18 to 64 used alcohol heavily in the past month.
-Whether it’s on the job, during lunch break or before/after hours, alcohol abuse can cause major issues in the workplace, including:
+According to a recent study by the Substance Abuse and Mental Health Services Administration (SAMHSA), an annual average of 8.7% of full-time workers aged 18 to 64 used alcohol heavily in the past month.
+Whether it’s on the job, during lunch break, or before/after hours, alcohol abuse can cause major issues in the workplace.
+These can include:

 - fatal accidents and premature death

 - absenteeism and extra sick leave

 - loss of production and efficiency

 - poor decision-making